Health Library

 • Do not skip doses.
 If you miss a dose of this medication, give it as soon as you remember it.
 However, it if is almost time for the next dose, skip the missed dose and go back to the regular dosing schedule.
 Do not give a double dose to catch up.

-• For infants less than 4 months of age: Using an oral (needleless) syringe, squirt the medication slowly into the side or the back of the mouth.
+• For infants less than 4 months of age: Using an oral (needleless) syringe, squirt the medicine slowly into the side or the back of the mouth.
 Have a pacifier or bottle of formula to use between and after medications.

 • For children 12 months to 3 years: